Four Students Published In McGeorge Law Review

 April 28, 2011

-Four student comments appear in the latest edition (Volume 42, Issue 2) of the McGeorge Law Review.
-Three of the authors, Gregory Morrison, Lauren Manning and Adam Guernsey, will be May 2011 graduates.
-The other, Michael Hearn, already completed his degree in December.
+Four student comments appear in Volume 42, Issue 2 of the McGeorge Law Review.
+Three of the authors, Gregory Morrison, Lauren Manning and Adam Guernsey, are May 2011 graduates.
+The other, Michael Hearn, completed his degree in December 2010.

 Guernsey, who served as chief managing editor of the law journal this year, wrote "Vehicle Leafleting: Suggestions for Municipalities Seeking to Defend Vehicular Leafleting Bans Against First Amendment Challenges."
 Hearn, who won last year's Stauffer Charitable Trust Award for another article he wrote for the MLR's Review of Selection 2009 California Legislation, contributed "One Person's Waste is Another Person's Liability: Closing the Liability Loophole in RCRA's Citizen Enforcement Action."